SystemSIP

 Approach

-SystemSIP reviewed the hosting model, provider usage, secrets handling, operational logging, and the main AI workflow paths most likely to fail under real user behavior.
+SystemSIP reviewed hosting, provider usage, secrets handling, logging, and the parts of the AI workflow most likely to fail under real use.

-The work focused on translating technical observations into release decisions: what had to be fixed before launch, what could be staged after launch, and what needed explicit monitoring from day one.
+The work focused on simple release decisions: what had to be fixed before launch, what could wait, and what needed close watching from day one.

 What was reviewed or implemented